Forget what you’ve seen in vehicle gunfighting courses. We discuss what’s truly important when preparing for conflict in and around vehicles.

 If you DO have stickers that identify you, don’t be an idiot and push your chips forward.
 Just pass it off as stickers you’ve been meaning to scrap off since you bought the rig off some hippy/hillbilly.
 Don’t play zero sum games.
 Work them interpersonal communication skills.

 The time to negotiate is from a position of strength.
-Not when you’re outnumbered by crowds that have a propensity for lighting things on fire and tipping vehicles over.
+If you don’t have the ability to say no, it’s not a negotiation.
+So don’t, not when you’re outnumbered by crowds that have a propensity for lighting things on fire and tipping vehicles over.
 While we’re on that topic, read Greg Ellifritz’s article on Molotov Attacks.